One team. One goal. Clear proof of fit.

 Why we recommend a focused start

 The first goal is not a massive rollout.
-It is a clean test of fit with one cohort, one development thread, and a clear way to judge whether the experience is ready to expand.
+It is a clean fit check with one team, one development thread, and a clear review point before expansion.

 What a typical pilot includes